Mamadou Traoré (footballer, born 2002)

-Mamadou Traoré (born 3 April 2002) is a professional footballer who plays as a winger for Spanish club CD Teruel, on loan from CD Castellón.
+Mamadou Traoré (born 3 April 2002) is a professional footballer who plays as a winger.
 Born in the Ivory Coast, he represented Mali at under-17 level.

 Career

 Traoré was trained at the Mansa Academy in Mali, owned by Lyon striker Moussa Dembélé.

 FK Minija Kretinga

 He joined Lithuanian club FK Minija Kretinga in August 2022.
 However, reports that he was receiving offers from bigger clubs surfaced in 2023.

 Union SG

 In June 2023, Traoré was announced to have signed with Royale Union Saint-Gilloise for two seasons, with an option for an additional season.
+On 31 August, however, Castellón announced his signing on a loan until June 2024.